 Within the standard JD Program, the College of Law offers several options:

-- Part-time - A limited enrollment, part-time day program that allows student four-to-six years to complete their JD
+- Part-time - A limited enrollment, part-time day program that allows student four-to-seven years to complete their JD.

 - Transfer/Visiting - An opportunity for JD students from other ABA-accredited law schools to attend Willamette Law as a visitor or transfer student.